Sunday School Lesson: An Angel Appears to Mary

 Ordinary People Activity

-Give each child a person cutout and a piece of colored paper.
 Say: God used Mary, an ordinary young woman, to bring Jesus into this world.
-God uses ordinary people, even ordinary kids, to do great things for him.
+God uses ordinary people, including kids, to do great things for him.

-You each have an ordinary person—a plain, white paper person.
-This ordinary paper person represents you, an ordinary person.
+You each have an ordinary paper person.
+This ordinary paper person represents you, an ordinary real person.
 Go ahead and glue your ordinary paper person to the middle of your piece of paper.
+Allow time.

 As kids add their unique features, say: From the minute God created you, you were anything but ordinary.
 God had plans for the way you would look, act, feel, think, talk, and interact with others.
-He knows the hairs on your head—in fact, each one has a number!
+You matter so much to God that he knows how many hairs are on your head!
 God made every aspect of you unique.

 Give kids time to finish adding their features.
 Then say: But God has even bigger plans for you than just for your looks, thoughts, and feelings.
-God wants to use you to do amazing things for him, to encourage others, to help other Christians grow closer to Jesus, and to help people who don’t know Jesus have a relationship with him.
+God wants to use you to do amazing things for him: to encourage others, to help others grow closer to Jesus, or even to begin a brand-new friendship with Jesus.

 Activity Debrief